PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

   A score of +0.5 achieved in 2877 episodes

 # CONCLUSION
+  Owing to Multi-Agent Nature of the given Problem Statement a lot of fluctuation / instability was witnessed during training of both the Agents.
+The Learning Curve fluctuation was reflected in the average scores calculated per episode during training.
+Eventually it took 2877 episodes to finally solve the environment for this implementation.
+Further exploration and experimentations need to be done to optimize the training process for achieving a faster and more stable learning curve by tweaking the Actor-Critic Model
+  Architectures and the Hyperparameters Values.
+A research on implementing better algorithms in comparision to MADDPG Algorithm also needs to be looked into for multi-agent environments.

 # Ideas for Future Works (Scope for further improvements)

 # REFERENCES :